 It’s no secret that tobacco smoke can be deadly.
-It is strongly linked to everything from cancer and stroke to pulmonary issues and heart disease.
+It is strongly linked to cancer, stroke, heart disease and pulmonary issues, among other serious and deadly ailments.

-Even as overall smoking rates have declined, the rate has hardly budged among those 65 and older.
-Nearly 9 percent of adults aged 65 and older were regular smokers in 2017, meaning more than 4 million older adults could benefit from kicking the habit.
+Even as overall smoking rates have declined, the rate has hardly budged among those 65 and older over the last decade.
+Nearly 9 percent of adults aged 65 and older were regular smokers in 2020, meaning more than 4 million older adults could benefit from kicking the habit.

-Several common misconceptions about smoking and older adults persist.
-Eliminating these is an essential step in helping long-time smokers quit once and for all.
+That said, several common misconceptions about smoking and older adults persist.
+Eliminating these may be an essential step in helping long-time smokers quit once and for all.

 Misconception 1: After smoking for decades, quitting won’t make much of a difference to someone’s health.

-Truth: Quitting smoking later in life can reduce the risk of diseases like cancer and chronic obstructive pulmonary disorder, and people who quit in their 60s are likely to live longer than those who continue to smoke.
-Additionally, stopping smoking can benefit most major parts of your body – including improving blood flow to help wounds heal properly, and even keep hearing and night vision sharp.
+Truth: Quitting smoking at any time in life slows down the lung damage caused by smoking, and people who quit at 65 are likely to live longer than those who continue to smoke.
+Additionally, stopping smoking can benefit most major parts of your body – including improving blood flow to help wounds heal properly, and even help keep hearing and night vision sharp.

 Misconception 2: Older smokers have a more difficult time quitting than younger smokers.

 Truth: While older smokers are less likely to attempt quitting, studies show they are more likely to be successful than younger smokers when they do attempt to quit.
 That doesn’t mean smoking is necessarily easier to quit as people get older, but age itself shouldn’t be an obstacle.

 Misconception 3: Changes in an older smoker’s lifestyle make it harder to quit.